evefim/Udacity/Project_1/README.md

 - In night conditions detection of medium poorly lit objects is not stable

 ### Experiment 2 (Data augmentations)
-In the experiment 1 only random horizontal flip and random crop were used.
+In the experiment 1 only random horizontal flip and random crop were used for augmentations.
 In this experiment some more augmentations defined in [Tensoflow OD API](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto) were used.
 The full list of used augmentations is given below:
 - random_horizontal_flip